How to Become a Hospital Interpreter

 - Demonstrated proficiency in both English and a foreign language

-The National Board expects to add additional credentials in 2012 for interpreters of Mandarin, Cantonese, Korean, Vietnamese and Russian.
+The National Board recently added credentials for interpreters of Mandarin, Cantonese, Korean, Vietnamese and Russian.
 Check the website for the latest updates.

 The Certification Commission for Healthcare Interpreters (CCHI) offers two levels of certification.
 The Certified Healthcare Interpreter (CHI) credential requires candidates to pass both written and oral/practical exams; this credential is currently available to interpreters of Spanish, Arabic and Mandarin.
 Interpreters of other languages earn the Associate Healthcare Interpreter (AHI) credential by passing the written exam only.
 Prerequisites are the same as for the CMI.

-ASL interpreters can pursue National Interpreter Certification (NIC) through RID.
+ASL interpreters can pursue National Associate of the Deaf (NAD) through RID.
 Candidates must be at least 18 years of age and have a bachelor’s degree or equivalent work experience.
 To become certified, they must pass a written knowledge exam, practical exam and oral interview.

 In addition to these national programs, a few states offer voluntary certification programs for hospital interpreters.
 For more information, contact your state’s health department or your local IMIA chapter.